Where To See Sloths in Costa Rica (In The Wild & Sanctuaries)

 Three-toed sloths are found closer to sea level in Costa Rica like Puerto Viejo, Uvita and the Osa Peninsula, to name only a few.

 Differences aside, the two species of sloth share a lot of commonalities.
 They both live in trees, eat the same kind of diet (mainly herbivorous based on twigs, leaves, shoots with some insects) and both use their strong claws to hang upside down from the trees in which they live…and they both impressively give birth upside-down!

-Interestingly, the two types of sloth are not from the same family and are a byproduct of convergent evolution – where two entirely different species evolve to adopt the same traits by adapting to the similar, or the exact same environment.
+Interestingly, the two types of sloths are not from the same family and are a byproduct of convergent evolution – where two entirely different species evolve to adopt the same traits by adapting to the similar, or the exact same environment.

 As they are from a separate family the two-toed sloth and the three-toed sloth can not mate with one another.

-Also, an important thing to note for when trying to decipher between the two sloths; the two-toed sloth actually has 3 toes, just like the three-toed sloth does!
+Also, an important thing to note when trying to decipher between the two sloths; the two-toed sloth actually has 3 toes, just like the three-toed sloth does!
 It’s an extra finger that they have compared to the two “toed” sloths, probably lost in Latin translation to English at some point.

 Can You Hug a Sloth in Costa Rica?

 I’m sorry to be that guy, wagging his finger disapprovingly at you but a better question than “can I hug a sloth in Costa Rica,” is “should I hug a sloth in Costa Rica?”

 I know, I know.
 No one likes a smart-arse, but hear me out…